"Jon Van Gorp is a really smart guy who is very business-minded and good to work with."

 - The first synthetic captive auto finance company funded and administered by an independent commercial bank

-- Structured and negotiated multiple one-off and flow asset purchase arrangements for mortgage loans, mortgage servicing rights, auto loans, insurance policies, and consumer finance origination and servicing platforms, ranging in size up to $55 billion.
+- Multiple one-off and flow asset purchase arrangements for mortgage loans, mortgage servicing rights, auto loans, insurance policies, and consumer finance origination and servicing platforms, ranging in size up to $55 billion.

-- Structured and negotiated multiple public auto loan and auto lease term securitization transactions, including transactions with asset-backed derivative instruments and financial guaranty insurance.
+- Multiple public auto loan and auto lease term securitization transactions, including transactions with asset-backed derivative instruments and financial guaranty insurance.

-- Negotiated and documented multiple market value swaps for mortgage loan-backed and securities-backed funding vehicles.
+- Multiple market value swaps for mortgage loan-backed and securities-backed funding vehicles.

-- Negotiated credit derivatives for a large monoline insurance company.
+- Credit derivatives for a large monoline insurance company.

 Southern Methodist University Dedman School of Law, JD, cum laude